HFFMod-Human/HFF---Flattened-Mod/README.md

 #### Targets:

-Some commands have a (target) parameter.
+Most commands have a (target) parameter, or a (player) parameter.
 This is what that means.

 | Target | Description |
 | --- | --- |